Minutes of the OAS FCU Fifty-eightth Annual Meeting

-The fifty-sixth Annual Meeting was held virtually via Zoom webinar due to the COVID-19 pandemic.
+The fifty-eighth Annual Meeting was held virtually via Zoom webinar due to the COVID-19 pandemic.
 The Board of Directors had previously approved an amendment of the Credit Union ByLaws to allow all-virtual meetings under special circumstances.

 Members had the capability to vote to approve the Minutes and submit questions utilizing the Zoom platform.

-All BOD members were introduced:
+All BOD members were introduced by the Chair:

-- C. Soares, Chair; David Rojas, Vice Chair and Technology Committee Co-chair; Lynn Swenson, Treasurer and ALCO Chair; Jeff Hertrick, Secretary and Community Relations & Membership Chair; Stella Villagran, Supervisory Committee Liaison; Yacsire Cutler, Human Capital Committee Chair; Andrew Vanjani, Technology Committee Co-Chair; and Anna Chisman.
+- K.C.
+Soares, Chair; David Rojas, Vice Chair and Technology Committee Co-Chair; Lynn Swenson, Treasurer and ALCO Chair; Jeff Hertrick, Secretary and Community Relations & Membership Chair; Katherina Diaz-Viana, ALCO Vice-Chair; Stella Villagran, Supervisory Committee Liaison; Yacsire Cutler, Human Capital Committee Chair; Andrew Vanjani, Technology Committee Co-Chair; and Colette Akande, Governance Committee Chair.

 Also, present were:

 - Oscar Harasic, Supervisory Committee Chair; Desiree Valera, Credit Committee Chair; Teresa Bustamante, Nominating Committee Chair; and Carlos Calderon, CEO/President.

 Ms. Soares welcomed special guest: Mr. Scott Toler, Credit Union Mortgage Association (CUMA) CEO/President.
 Also, in attendance was Mr. Kevin Maden, External Auditor with DeLeon & Stang.